 Medication that affects the liver itself

-Various drugs have been suggested as possible treatments for NAFLD.
-However, there is little research evidence to say that any drug works very well.
+Various medicines have been suggested as possible treatments for NAFLD.
+However, there is little research evidence to say that any medicine works very well.
 For example, for NASH, no treatment has been proved to stop or reverse the inflammation.
-Various drugs are currently being trialled in different studies.
-One or more drugs may emerge as treatments in the future.
+Various medicines are currently being trialled in different studies.
+One or more medicines may emerge as treatments in the future.

 What is the outlook (prognosis)?

 For most people with NAFLD, the condition does not progress beyond simple fatty liver or NASH.
-Cirrhosis and serious liver problems do not develop in most cases.
+Cirrhosis - a condition where normal liver tissue is replaced by a lot of scar tissue (fibrosis) - and serious liver problems do not develop in most cases.
 The condition may reverse and even go away by weight loss (if you are overweight or obese) or with good control of diabetes (if diabetes is the cause).

 However, fatty liver does progress to NASH in some people, and NASH progresses to cirrhosis in some people.
 It is not clear why some people with NASH, and not others, progress to cirrhosis.
 Cirrhosis is very serious, can lead to liver failure and be fatal.

 It is estimated that, on average: